legend-L24/bachelor-scripts/README.md

 # bachelor-scripts
-There are all scripts for two programmes in my bachelor career
+There are all scripts for two projects in my bachelor career